laurido/Evolutionary_Thinking_2024/handin_1/README.md

 1.2.
 Why are the branch lengths longer when using Kimura substitution model compared to p distances model?

 1.3.
 What does it mean to “bootstrap an internal node”?
 How do you interpret the boostrap values in the previous trees?
 Are they different among trees?
+The UPGMA differ on one of the nodes at least.

 1.4.
 Build a Maximum Parsimony tree.
 Does the topology agree with distance methods?
 Try to run it with a few (50 or 100) bootsraps